The Hypnosis Quit Smoking Plan

 - Birth defects in children of pregnant smokers

 One reason people smoke is to get stress relief.
-Try the Stress Relief Hypnosis MP3 or CD and the Meditation Hypnosis MP3 or CD and see how much your life improves.
+Try the Stress Relief Hypnosis MP3 and the Meditation Hypnosis MP3 and see how much your life improves.
 The truth is, in our stressful world, the only time most people stop and take a deep breath is when they are inhaling deeply on a cigarette.

 Your list might be centered on how smoking can be damaging to your health, your looks, and your wallet.